-When we use descriptive names of substitutes instead of a letter, it is better to add T at the beginning of the name, to distinguish it more easily from the class names in our application.
-In other words, instead of using a substitute Animal in the previous example, we should use TAnimal (T comes from the word "template" which means a parameterized / generic type).
+When we use descriptive names for parameters of unknown type instead of a letter, then it is better to add T at the beginning of the name, to better distinguish it from the class names in our application.
+In other words, instead of using Animal in the previous example, we should use TAnimal (T comes from the word "template" which means a parameterized / generic type).

 Exercises